 How would the façade design and other elements of the façade help the building to be energy efficient, at the same time provide a better interior environment?

 The new trend in façade design is leaning towards reviving vernacular materials in modern form while harmoniously blending them with composite materials.
 Architects now understand the significance of sourcing relevant materials found within a certain radius to be vernacular and hence truly sustainable.
 This outlook coupled with sustainable construction processes weaves in sustainability at the early onset of a project.

-One of VA’s award-winning projects, Lupin R&D Centre uses materials that are locally available, eco-friendly, and ensures that nature is preserved and unharmed.
+One of VA’s award-winning projects, Lupin R&D Centre uses materials that are locally available, and eco-friendly, and ensures that nature is preserved and unharmed.
 High energy-efficient glass is used to maximise daylight and minimise heat gain.
 In addition to this, the façade design maximises on the locally available natural stone with low embodied energy and recycled high-pressure laminate as cladding material.

 What are your views on future façades technologies and materials?

 In the last century, all the major experiments in building envelopes were focused on aesthetics and environmental protection.
 Future evolution will shift from façades being just an envelope to them participating in structural functions as well.

 Key attributes of the façade of Lupin R&D Centre